Zywave/booster/src/_areas/design-system/components/tooltips2.md

 * Only one alert banner should ever display at a time
 * Alert banners push all content below down the page
-* Alert banners should only be used to display critical messaging about billing or distruptions that effects the user's ability to use the product.
+* Alert banners should only be used to display critical messaging about billing or disruptions that effects the user's ability to use the product.
 Do not use alert banners for marketing messages, feature announcements, user tips, etc...

 - - -